Classification of small-ball modes and maximum a posteriori estimators in metric spaces: Mode maps: Definitions, examples, and axioms

-These three axioms immediately eliminate some simple mode maps as meaningless: the mode map $\fM^{r}$ of \cref{ex:big-ball_modes} violates all three axioms, even on $X = \bR$, and the trivial mode map $\fM(\mu) \equiv \emptyset$ violates \AP\ and \LP\ while vacuously satisfying \CP.
-Crucially, however, these axioms do not determine a unique meaningful mode map: we shall see in \Cref{sec:small-ball_modes} that all of the mode maps from \Cref{ex:small-ball_modes} satisfy the axioms, even though their behaviour differs greatly, as do some more mode maps yet to be introduced.
+We point out that these axioms may vacuously hold if the domain $\mathsf{U}$ is not sufficiently rich.
+For example, \LP\ holds immediately if $\mathsf{U}$ does not contain any metric probability spaces with $X = \Reals^{m}$, $m \in \Naturals$.
+Our interest, however, will be determining meaningful maps on sufficiently large domains of definition $\mathsf{U}$.
+Crucially, these axioms do not determine a unique meaningful mode map on $\mathsf{U} = \catMetProb$: we shall see in \Cref{sec:small-ball_modes} that all of the mode maps from \Cref{ex:small-ball_modes} satisfy the axioms, even though their behaviour differs greatly, as do some more mode maps yet to be introduced.
 While it would be highly desirable to axiomatically determine a unique mode map, this appears to be very challenging.

 Therefore, this article confines itself to a more tractable problem that is mathematically rich and yet still relevant to applications: understanding a class of \defterm{small-ball mode maps} that make use only of the $\mu$-masses of metric balls $\ball{u}{r}$, $u \in X$, in the limit $r \to 0$.
 This class includes the \sws-, \sww-, and \swgs-modes along with several notions new to the literature; notions that, from the perspective of our axiomatic approach, are as reasonable as those of \Cref{ex:small-ball_modes}.